JorikSchellekens/FishEye/Computing Report.md

 ![reverse](/Users/Jorik/dev/TCD-Assignments/Computing/assignments/assignment1/reverse.gif)

 The first problem was that this equation requires an alteration of the coordinate system from an integer based index to a centered coordinate system that stretches from -1 to 1.
-Using decimal locations wasn't very usefull for me so I attempted to alter the fomula to use my default coordinate system.
-This worked to a certain extent, however, the divisor was regularily less than 1 rendering the equation useless no matter how much I tweeked it.
+Using decimal locations wasn't very useful for me so I attempted to alter the formula to use my default coordinate system.
+This worked to a certain extent, however, the divisor was regularly less than 1 rendering the equation useless no matter how much I tweaked it.

-So abandoning the mathmatically beautfiul formula above I implemented my own derivation which looks like this:
+So abandoning the mathematically beautiful formula above I implemented my own derivation which looks like this:

 ````
 Px = (α * Px') / ||P||
 Py = (α * Py') / ||P||
 ````

-Where alpha is some coeficient.
+Where alpha is some coefficient.
 For ``α > 0`` the image is magnified from the center.
-For ``α < 0`` the image undergoes an efect called *Pincushion Distortion* where the image appears to shrink as it nears the center.
+For ``α < 0`` the image undergoes an effect called *Pincushion Distortion* where the image appears to shrink as it nears the center.

 ``||P||`` is the distance of the pixel from the center of the image.
 Simply calculated using ``sqrt(x^2 + y ^2)``